OctoPrint/OctoPrint/README.md

 ----------------------------------------------------------------------

-If you did checkout OctoPrint from its previous location at https://github.com/foosel/PrinterWebUI.git, you'll have to update your so-called remote references in git in order to make 'git pull' use the new repository location as origin.
+If you did checkout OctoPrint from its previous location at https://github.com/foosel/PrinterWebUI.git, you'll have to update your so-called remote references in git in order to make `git pull` use the new repository location as origin.

 To do so you'll only need to execute the following command in your OctoPrint/PrinterWebUI folder:

     git remote set-url origin https://github.com/foosel/OctoPrint.git

-After that you might also want to rename your base directory (which probably still is called 'PrinterWebUI') to 'OctoPrint' and delete the folder 'printer_webui' in your base folder (which stays there thanks to Python's compiled bytecode files even after a rename of the Python package to 'octoprint').
+After that you might also want to rename your base directory (which probably still is called `PrinterWebUI`) to `OctoPrint` and delete the folder `printer_webui` in your base folder (which stays there thanks to Python's compiled bytecode files even after a rename of the Python package to `octoprint`).

-After that you are set, the configuration files are migrated automatically :)
+After that you are set, the configuration files are migrated automatically.